PSIR Optional Syllabus Overview

 - Then, review it several times to solidify your understanding of this section.

-You can refer to the following resources to complete this section:
+You can refer to the following resources to complete this section of the UPSC PSIR Syllabus

 - Political Thoughts of O.P.
 Gauba